3123958139/train-deepseek-r1/README.md

     push_to_hub=False,             # Whether to push the final model to Hugging Face Hub gradient_checkpointing=True,   # Enable gradient checkpointing
     report_to="none",              # Reporting to no one
-)
+    remove_unused_columns=False,   # Do not remove unused columns from the dataset )
 ```